starlys/RetroDRY/documentation/2server.md

 -   For a simple role system, see UserCache class in the sample app.
 -   For a complex role system, you would read permission data from the database and create the roles, storing them in global variables.

-### Override save error messages
+### Override language messages

+There are multiple places where you can inject messages by language:

+-   Changing table and column prompts: See section above on data dictionary setup.
+-   Changing client side labels and messages: Inject a dictionary by setting Retroverse.LanguageMessages (based on codes found in Constants.cs)
+-   Changing validation messages for custom validation: That is handled in your injected validator function (see validation section above).
+-   Changing validation messages for built-in validation: Set any of the messages defined in ColDef to include additional languages like this:
+    -   `dataDictionary.Daton["Customer"].Table["Customer"].Column["Rating"].RangeValidationMessage["de"] = "Muss 0-5 sein";`
--   To change cryptic database exceptions into user-readable strings, set Retroverse.CleanUpSaveException to a function that returns the improved error message.
+-   Changing cryptic database exceptions into user-readable strings: Set Retroverse.CleanUpSaveException to a function that returns the improved error message.
+-   Changing exception messages for errors that are related to bugs: In this case, only the hard coded English messages are supported.

 ### Initialize retroverse and API